hashicorp/vagrant/website/source/docs/provisioning/salt.html.md

   Can be one of "all", "garbage", "trace", "debug", "info", or "warning".
 Requires `verbose` to be set to "true".

+* `verbose` (boolean) - The verbosity of the outputs.
+Defaults to "false".
+  Must be true for log_level taking effect and the output of the salt-commands being displayed.

 ## Pillar Data

 You can export pillar data for use during provisioning by using the ``pillar``